-Should you buy the Fitbit Charge 5 or the Luxe?
+Fitbit Charge 5 vs. Luxe: Which should you buy?

 |❌

-The EDA and ECG sensors are new to the Fitbit Charge 5.

-The advanced EDA (electrodermal activity) and ECG (electrocardiogram) sensors are new to the Fitbit Charge 5.
-The company first introduced these on the Fitbit Sense smartwatch last year.
-It's clear that Fitbit is trying to offer these advanced health sensors on fitness trackers rather than limiting them to smartwatches.
+Both watches have heart rate monitors (HRM) and blood oxygen monitoring (SpO2) to track your health across both workouts and sleep, including heart rate variance (HRV) to determine your stress and irregular heartbeats (AFib).

-If you're not familiar with the EDA and ECG sensors, these features will be most beneficial to health enthusiasts who want to monitor deeper aspects of their well-being.
-The EDA sensor lets you measure your temperature and stress levels more accurately.
-The ECG sensor enables you to record a reading designed to detect irregular heartbeats.
-Unfortunately, while the EDA feature is available at launch, the ECG app will not be available until post-launch in select countries.
+In addition, the Charge 5 adds electrodermal activity (EDA) and electrocardiogram (ECG) sensors.
+The EDA sensor lets you measure your stress levels more accurately; the ECG sensor enables you to record a reading designed to detect irregular heartbeats.

+You'll note the Luxe can do both of these things with just the HRM, but these sensors give you more dedicated readings in these areas, making it more likely it'll detect a poor heart condition or consistent stress.
+The Fitbit Sense and Versa 3 also have these sensors, but at a much higher price, making the Charge 5 a good deal for health-focused users.

+Fitbit takes all this data and creates a Daily Readiness Score, determining your current energy levels based on sleep and health data, so you know when to rest and when to work out.
+Both the Charge 5 and Luxe offer this score, though you'll need Fitbit Premium to see this advanced data.
+Thankfully, each device comes with a six-month free trial to the service before you have to start paying extra.

 Track the basics with the fashionable Fitbit Luxe